aschiffer186/Fermi/Fermi-Lang/Definitions.md

         1. If the type of an entity is a fundamental type, the in memory representation of the associated object
 * Object: an object has an address, a size, and an in-memory representation
 * Variable: a variable is a strongly-typed identifier that has an associated entity
-* Type: A type has a name, a set of valid operations, and a size
+* Type: an type has a name, a set of valid operations, and a size
+* Expression: an expression takes as an input one or more entities and returns one entity.
+The type of expression is the type of the returned entity and the value of the expression is the value of the returned entity.
 # Basic Types
 ## Arithmetic Types
 ### Integer Types